Project management

 "All software is simply a representation of knowledge and it is the acquisition of this knowledge that is the real activity of software development." ~ Phillip Glen Armour [8]

 The goal of this article is to help the leaders of software development organizations improve their productivity and make developers happy.
 For that we will put on the lens of Information theory to differentiate between knowledge discovery and knowledge application in defining an effective software development process.
-The primary purpose of this process is to show us where we have lack of knowledge.
+The primary purpose of this process is to show us where we have a lack of knowledge.
 Not only to show us what we know and what we don't know as much as to show us what we don't know we don't know.
 We acknowledge that the true role of the development process is to acquire knowledge, and the most valuable knowledge is knowledge we do not already have[8].
 Armed with the new understanding we'll take an end-to-end view on the way we manage a software development project.

 After that, all the way through the project, day by day, we should be investing effort to identify the knowledge gaps about which we feel most perplexed and how that perplexity is hampering our project the most.
 As software development is a highly cognitive and mentally demanding activity, it's important to understand how to measure the happiness of developers.
 A state of "flow" is a key indicator of optimal experience and happiness in work.